azayneeva/tarampampam/avoiding_common_attacks.md

 #### Tackled the risk by:

-To prevent users from modifying Campaign contract by removing security restrictions, I've added a Factory contract that handles deployment of a new instance of Campaign contract.
-It means that whenever users want to create a new campaign they will have to invoke Factory contract first, so there will be no chance for a malicious creator to modify the Campaign contract.
+To prevent users from modifying project contract by removing security restrictions, I've added a Factory contract that handles deployment of a new instance of project contract.
+It means that whenever users want to create a new project they will have to invoke Factory contract first, so there will be no chance for a malicious creator to modify the project contract.

 ## Tx.Origin Problem